FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, with a preview image.

-The preview image is a full-size equirectangular image overlay on top of the video layer.
-Notice the difference to tags, which are origin-facing rectilinear images that cover only a part of the video layer.
-The preview image should be of the same resolution than the main video or image that it is applied to, while tags can be of any resolution.
+The preview image is a full-size equirectangular image overlay on top of the main image/video layer (notice the difference to tags, which are origin-facing rectilinear images that cover only _a part_ of the main image/video layer).

 Similar to tags, the alpha value of the preview image can be freely adjusted.
-Therefore it is possible to completely cover the video layer, add a semi-transparent layer, and cross-fade between image and video (or two images when using OrionImageView instead of OrionVideoView).
-With a PNG image that has transparent areas, only selected parts of the video can be covered.
+Hence, it is possible to completely cover the main image/video layer, add a semi-transparent layer, or cross-fade between image and video (or two images when using OrionImageView instead of OrionVideoView).
+Furthermore, with a PNG image that has transparent areas, only selected parts of the main layer can be covered.

+> The preview image layer does not support video; only an image can be used.
+Therefore it is not possible to cross-fade from one video to another.
+The underlying reason is that many Android devices do not support playing more than one video at a time.

 The typical use case is to add a preview image that is shown in the beginning while the video is still being buffered from the network.
-For example, the image could contain a brand logo, instructions for panning and zooming within 360 view, or a reminder about placing the device inside a VR frame.
+For example, the image could contain a brand logo, instructions for panning and zooming within the 360 view, or a reminder about placing the device inside a VR frame.

 However, the feature is actually much more versatile than that.
 Here are a few ideas:
 * Show an image also when the video completes to thank users for watching and to instruct what to do next.
 * If you have a playlist, show a hero image while buffering next video.
 * Show an image when user pauses the video, when the player stops for buffering, or when network connection issues or other problems occur.
-* Dim video easily by adjusting preview image alpha and NOT setting a preview image at all.
+* Dim video easily by adjusting preview image alpha and NOT setting a preview image at all (defaults to black color).
 * Add a color overlay FX with a single-color preview image and a small alpha value.
 * Show dynamically loaded ads during video playback.
-* Create a slideshow with cross-fade effect using OrionImageView and an audio track.
+* Create a slideshow with cross-fade effect using OrionImageView, preview image feature, and an audio track.

 Example: Sensor Fusion
 ----------------------